Heapy/awesome-kotlin/app/rss/articles/The Adventurous Developer’s Guide to JVM languages – Kotlin.md

 By knowing which vars can be null, the Kotlin compiler mandates that when you dereference a nullable type, you do so using one of the following methods:

-Hmmm, I’m half way through writing this blog post and I’ve not mentioned anything that’s strikingly new or innovative… let’s continue and see how we go.
+Hmmm, I’m half way through writing this blog post and I’ve not mentioned anything that’s strikingly new or innovative... let’s continue and see how we go.

 Safe calls in Kotlin are very similar to those in Groovy, including the notation.
 By dereferencing a nullable type using ‘`.?`‘ like in the example below, tells the compiler to call length on object b, unless it is null, in which case do nothing.